 At Christ Church (Pellon) we strive to foster a love of books and literature.
 Our English teaching is based on a class text which is a stimulus for all the writing and grammar teaching for the unit.
-Books are chosen to link with topic teaching wherever possible.
+Books are chosen to link with topic teaching wherever possible but are also chosen based on the children's interests .
 Children are taught to write a range of text types in accordance with the National Curriculum 2014.

-We endeavour to foster this love of books through children’s own choice of reading book which they are expected to take home on a daily basis.
+We endeavor to foster this love of books through children’s own choice of reading book which they are expected to take home on a daily basis.
 We use the Accelerated Reader program which enables children to choose a book they will enjoy from a range of books that are within their ability range.
 Our children love the on-line quiz which they then take to assess their understanding of the book.
-We have recently re-stocked our brand new library to give children a wide range of popular and traditional literature to choose from.
+Our key stage 2 corridor is our library and is a cozy but inviting place for children to sit and read with their buddy reader or an adult in school.
+It is regularly updated and restocked to give children a wide range of popular and traditional literature to choose from.

-We teach the grammar curriculum through our English lessons and teach separate handwriting and spelling lessons through the “Letter Join” scheme and the “No Nonsense” spelling scheme.
+We teach the grammar curriculum through our English lessons and in stand alone lessons and teach separate handwriting and spelling lessons through the “Letter Join” scheme and the “No Nonsense” spelling scheme.

-We have a whole school focus on editing for clarity and accuracy.
+We have a whole school focus on proof reading and editing for clarity and accuracy.

 Subject Leader for English